mtlynch/mtlynch.io/content/retrospectives/2022/12/index.md

 The next week, we saw a spike in orders from the Linus Tech Tips video, so there was no progress on researching the transition to 3PL.
 And then two weeks later, we were still catching up from the sales spike, so there was no additional progress.

-The next time I met with the member of the fulfillment staff, I asked how much spare capacity we usually have for atypical tasks like this, and I was surprised to learn that it was roughly zero.
-The fulfillment team's short-term tasks of assembling devices, shipping out orders, and responding to suppport requests was enough to occupy all of their hours for the week.
+The next time I met with the member of the fulfillment staff, I asked how much spare capacity we normally have for atypical tasks like this, and I was surprised to learn that it was roughly zero.
+The fulfillment team's short-term tasks of assembling devices, shipping out orders, and responding to support requests was enough to occupy all of their hours for the week.

-This is a familiar situation, though usually the person with no short-term capacity is me.
+This is a familiar situation, though usually, the person with no short-term capacity is me.

-For any workflow, there are usually some obvious ways to free up time.
+For any workflow, there are generally obvious ways to free up time.
 It could be automation, hiring additional people, moving to a managed service, etc. The catch is that there's a frictional cost to changing a workflow.

 For the past few months, I've been drawing [beautiful](/retrospectives/2022/10/#does-outsourcing-increase-or-decrease-complexity) [graphs](/retrospectives/2022/09/#remember-how-time-consuming-it-is) of time commitment for outsourcing and delegation.
 In that spirit, here's the amount of time I spend on a task before and after I hire someone to take it over:

 {{<img src="outsourcing-1.png" max-width="500px" has-border="true" alt="Graph showing time commitment increasing as I interview and onboard someone, then slowly decrease as they take over the task.">}}

 At the beginning, the task is time-consuming because I'm doing all the work myself.
 When I hire someone, I'm doing even more work because I still have to do the task myself in addition to the work of hiring and training a new person.
-I eventually reach a net savings when the new hire is fully trained, but that can take weeks or months depending on the task's complexity.
+I eventually reach net savings when the new hire is fully trained, but that can take weeks or months, depending on the task's complexity.

 In practice, there are only so many hours in the day.
 What happens if I take into account the limits of my working hours?